-My name is Séagh Kehoe, and I am currently working on my PhD in Contemporary Chinese Studies at the School of Politics and International Relations, University of Nottingham.
+My name is Séagh Kehoe, and I am a Lecturer in Chinese Language and Culture at the School of Humanities, University of Westminster.
+I hold a PhD in Contemporary Chinese Studies from the School of Politics and IR, University of Nottingham.

 My interest in China began after a fairly impromptu decision to move to Guangdong Province to teach English in 2006.
 After five years, I returned to Ireland to pursue a BA (Hons.) in Sociology and Chinese Studies.
 I later completed a MA in East Asian Politics at Leiden University.